hmcts/rpx-xui-e2e-tests/rpx-e2e-pw-plan.md

 ## Purpose / Big Picture

 Build a standalone Playwright + TypeScript test framework in rpx-xui-e2e-tests that replaces rpx-xui-webapp/playwright_tests_new.
+Use Playwright-Skeleton-Framework as the authoritative template for structure, fixtures, reporters, and security.
 The outcome is a self-contained repo with a clear directory structure, reusable fixtures, and secure configuration so engineers can run UI, API, accessibility, and visual tests against RPX XUI with a single set of scripts and CI pipelines.
 Success means contributors can clone this repo, run yarn setup + yarn test:<suite>, see HTML/Odhín/JUnit reports, and onboard without touching the legacy test folder.

 ## Progress